ofallonlabs/saeedmirshekari/_src/blog/2022-09-07-the-best-way-to-become-a-data-scientist.md

 ---
 layout: blog_base_alexia.njk
-title: "The Best Way To Become a Better Data Scientist: Universities?
-Bootcamps? or Mentors?"
+title: "The Best Way To Become a Better Data Scientist: University Programs?
+  Bootcamps? or Mentoring Programs?"
 description: Do you need a PhD to become a data scientist?
 Do you need to enroll to data-science university programs?
 Do you need to enroll to expensive data-science bootcamps?
 Are there any other alternatives?
 What about 1-on-1